-Element Detail Program delivery dates May 2022 to May 2025 Funding model Co-contribution model Funding provided by government Up to \$270,000 over three years.
+Element Detail Program delivery dates From December 2023 to December 2026 Funding model Co-contribution model Funding provided by government Up to \$270,000 over three years.
 Funding amounts are determined by council classification.
 See Funding details to determine the grant funding available and the financial contribution required by your council.
-Contribution required by participants Combination of monetary and in-kind contribution - amount varies according to council classification (see Contributions ).
-Number of councils funded Up to 15 Eligibility All Victorian councils are eligible to apply.
+Contribution required by participants Combination of monetary and in-kind contribution - amount varies according to council classification (see Contributions).
+Number of councils funded Up to 10 Eligibility Victorian councils that were not funded under the first iteration of the program (2022-25) are eligible to apply.
 Grant recipients will represent a range of council types and regions at different stages of experience and capability in primary prevention of family violence and all forms of violence against women.
-Smaller rural councils, councils with limited resources or councils that are at the early stages of primary prevention work are strongly encouraged to apply.
+Rural councils, councils with limited resources or councils that are at the early stages of primary prevention work are strongly encouraged to apply.
 Program activities that can be funded Staffing, including hiring new staff or extending the contracted hours of existing staff.
 Activity costs associated with delivering training, workshops or community events.
 5 to 10% of overheads associated with implementing activities.
-Activities that cannot be funded Activities occurring outside of the funding period mid-2022 to mid-2025.
+Activities that cannot be funded Activities occurring outside of the funding period mid-2023 to mid-2026.
 Existing staff salaries, although extending hours of existing staff can be funded.
 Activities without a primary prevention focus - see Questions and answers for comprehensive list.
 Interstate or international travel.
-Application period Applications will open to all Victorian councils on 8 December 2021.
-Submissions will close at 5pm on 28 February 2022.
-Applicants will be announced in April 2022 alongside the launch of the final guide.
+Application period Applications will open to Victorian councils on 9 August 2023.
+Submissions will close at 5pm on 27 September 2023 Applicants will be announced in November 2023.